10 Unique Things to do in Sao Nicolau, Cape Verde A travel guide to Sao Nicolau with the best ...

-However, effective from 01 January 2019, holders of a British passport can enter Cape Verde for a maximum of 30 days without a visa.
+However, since January 2019, holders of a British passport can enter Cape Verde for a maximum of 30 days without a visa.

 Visitors can also apply for the visa on arrival, depending on the country of departure.
 Visitors traveling from the UK are eligible and it is advised to apply in advance as it takes up to 2 hours to process at the airport.